Business Process Automation gives you a competitive edge.

-"Workflow" is a term commonly utilized in an Enterprise Content Management sales cycle, demonstration, seminar, workshop and tradeshows.
+"Workflow" is a term commonly utilized in Content Services and Enterprise Content Management sales cycles, demonstrations, seminars, workshops and tradeshows.
 You will also hear the term "workflow" used to generally describe a specific work process in an organization such as "order fulfillment," "mortgage application approval," or a "new business underwriting" process.
 Business Process Analysts or Workflow Consultants are seasoned specialists with a high degree of analytical training and with a good sense of business acumen.
 These BPAs or Workflow Consultants will take apart an organization's business processes to the smallest work step - no matter how seemingly insignificant it might be - looking for opportunities to increase the productivity and efficiency within the organization all while looking for opportunities to mitigate risk and lower overall costs.

 Business Process Management (BPM) capabilities include a highly configurable workflow engine that can automate and optimize repeatable business processes.
 Route documents, automate tasks and rules-based decisions, perform load balancing, send notifications and manage complex approval processes.

 At the end of this lengthy, laborious process, the customer will end up with a series of documents that have dissected the business process into a narrative form as well as supplement the narrative with graphical flow charts that depict the flow of work.
 These narratives and visuals will also indicate whether steps are rather people intensive, currently automated or in need of automation, dependent upon other system or people actions being performed, etc. Usually there will be a "Master Process Map" followed by one or more "sub process maps." (refer to illustration immediately below).